 The valley was finally quiet again over one hundred years later in 1962 when the railway closed.
-It may not be as busy with the industry of man anymore but wildlife is thriving here and many people enjoy a walk through the valley to take in the stunning scenery.
+It may not be as busy with industry anymore but wildlife is thriving here and many people enjoy a walk through the valley to take in the stunning scenery.